Listen to your elders - family stories give us a stronger sense of identity and belonging.

 The kitchen remains one of the most important points of difference in all Atria communities; Find out why.

 Rick Wigginton and I recently sat down for a chat about the idea of how great food experiences help restore a sense of normalcy and balance for older people.
-Rick has been helping families find the right place for their aging family member for years and has a unique perspective on this topic. (more…)
+Rick has been helping families find the right place for their aging family members for years, and has a unique perspective on this topic. (more…)

 This transition checklist can make moving to assisted living a lot easier.
 Read about the options on Atria Senior Living's Blog, Wit and Wisdom.